 In South Australia child protection legislation and policy require all organisations to establish and promote child safe environments.
 Mandatory reporting of child abuse and neglect training is required of all individuals working with children and young people.

-All students who complete their program as of the 1 January 2019 and beyond will be required to meet the required standard in the national Literacy and Numeracy Test for Initial Teacher Education (LANTITE) prior to graduation.
+All Education students to meet the required standard in the national Literacy and Numeracy Test for Initial Teacher Education (LANTITE) prior to graduation.

 Students will undertake the national literacy and numeracy tests during the first year of their program.
 Students will be required to meet the standard of each test as a prerequisite for their final Professional Experience Placement course.